HISTORY 216: MODERN EUROPE

 "Permanent Revolution," Episode 4, Gilbert Reid's France, Ideas, CBC, May 29, 2009.

 a) Discussion: Napoleon -- The Man And The Myths

 b) Lecture: "From the Sublime to the Ridiculous": The Rise and Fall of Napoleon's Empire (II)

-Listen to at least one of the following episodes but ideally several.
+Viewing Assignment: Watch at least one of the following one-hour episodes.